gruntwork-io/docs/docs/guides/style/markdown-style-guide.md

 ### Table of contents

 Markdown doesn't include native syntax for a table of contents.
-While a TOC can help users find relevant content on longer pages more easily, they are difficult to maintain manually, and easily get out of sync with the content.
+While a TOC can help readers find relevant content on longer pages more easily, they are difficult to maintain and can easily get out of sync with the content.

 Because both GitHub (where our code and READMEs are hosted) and Docusaurus (where our documentation is hosted) provide an auto-generated table of contents